HotCakeX/MicrosoftDomains/README.md

-# MicrosoftDomains
+# Microsoft Domains

-This repository lists all active Microsoft domains | no URLs and no sub-domains | for the purpose of Whitelisting in various systems and apps
+This repository lists all active Microsoft root domains, no URLs and no sub-domains, for the purpose of Whitelisting in various systems and apps.

 This repository can facilitate the implementation of strict host-based firewall rules, for example, in a corporate environment.